 What is Website Security?

-Website security is any action that you take, or application that you use, to make sure that website data isn’t exposed to cybercriminals and prevent exploitation of websites.
+Website security is any action that you take, or application that you use, to ensure that website data isn’t exposed to cybercriminals and prevent exploitation of websites.

 More than 50,000 websites get hacked each day.